felixyeboah/felixyeboah/README.md

 ### Hi there 👋

 ## My name is Felix Yeboah - Jefferson
-A self-taught Full-Stack Web & Mobile Developer and UI/UX Designer from Accra, Ghana.
-I am super passionate about design, development, traveling, and a fanatic of all things digital.
-I have been very fortunate to be able to do all as a career.
+A self-taught Software Engineer and UI/UX Designer from Accra, Ghana.
+I write code to solve problems.

-### I consider myself as a learner, a life-long learner.
+I consider myself a learner, a life-long learner and I like to turn great designs into meaningful and intuitive interfaces that are simple and easy to use and can improve people's lives

 ### Technical stack